Going to bed early only to find yourself awake hours later is incredibly frustrating.

 Improved Sleep Quality

-Researchers from Brazil showed that CBD improved the quality of sleep for the majority of their participants, most of whom slept for at least 7 hours uninterrupted.
+Researchers from Brazil showed that CBD oil when taken for sleep improved the quality of sleep for the majority of their participants, most of whom slept for at least 7 hours uninterrupted.

 Less Dream Recall – Dreams occur during the crucial REM stage of sleep.
-Studies show less of an ability to remember dreams upon taking CBD due to the fact that participants remained asleep during this cycle.
+Studies show less of an ability to remember dreams upon taking CBD oil for sleep due to the fact that participants remained asleep during this cycle.